Looking for a ClickFunnels alternative that won’t break the bank or skimp on functionality?

 - Elementor – the core Elementor plugin is available for free at WordPress.org.

 - Elementor Pro – the official paid add-on.
-It adds necessary funnel features like forms and popups.
+It adds necessary funnel features like forms widget and popups builder.

 To install the free core plugin, you can go to Plugins → Add New and search for it by name: